cryptomator/docs/source/desktop/accessing-vaults.rst

 .. note::

     You can store the password in your operating system's keychain by checking the "Save Password" checkbox.
 There is also a `plug\-in <https://plugin.purejava.org>`_ for Cryptomator, that allows you to store Cryptomator's vault passwords in a KeePassXC database.
-With a saved password you can unlock your vaults without typing a password on every unlock.
+With a saved password, you can unlock your vaults without typing a password on every unlock.
 It's faster.

 .. warning::